tomchor/ezkpp/_build/html/_sources/compiling.txt

  Program aborted

 then we know it worked.
-This tells you the version of KPP and that it couldn't file any file to work with, which is fine because we didn't give it any yet.
-If this worked, you can skip to the next section.
+This tells you the version of KPP and that it couldn't find any file to work with, which is fine because we didn't give it any yet.
+If this works, you can skip to the next section.

 If, however you get an output similar to ``kpp: command not found...`` then